rppicomidi/pico-usb-host-msc-demo/README.md

 set this variable in your environment to 1.

 # Build Instructions
+USB host bulk transfers are a relatively recent addition to the tinyusb library.
+If you are using Pico SDK 2.0 or later, they are supported.

+If you are using an older version of the Pico SDK,
-As of this writing, USB host bulk transfers that the Mass Storage Class requires are not supported for RP2040 in the version of tinyusb that ships with the pico-sdk.
+USB host bulk transfers that the Mass Storage
+Class requires are not supported for RP2040 in the version of tinyusb that ships with the pico-sdk.
 You need the very latest version of tinyusb to get that.
 This assumes `${PICO_SDK_PATH}`